 Cancers We Treat

 Find treatment at Owensboro Health for almost any type of adult cancer, including:

 Radiation therapy kills cancer cells by using high-energy waves that you can’t feel.
 Owensboro Health Mitchell Memorial Cancer Center is accredited in radiation oncology by the American College of Radiology, which means you’ll benefit from:

-- Highly trained radiation oncologists and medical physicists, who oversee your treatment
+- A dynamic team of highly trained radiation oncologists, medical physicists and radiation therapists who oversee your treatment

 - Strict measures to keep you safe